Explicit Non-Abelian Gerbes with Connections: Examples: String bundles with connections

 \subsection{Strict Lie 2-group model}

 As mentioned in \cref{app:group_structures}, the string group is defined up to $A_\infty$-equivalence, and various models exist.
 Here, we focus on the strict Lie 2-group model constructed in~\cite{Baez:2005sn}, see also~\cite{Carey:1989ck,Murray:2001xq} as well as~\cite[Section 4]{Pressley:1988qk} and~\cite[Section 4]{Mickelsson:1989hp} for discussions of the involved central extension.
-Recall that a string 2-group model for a Lie group $\sfG$ in the sense of~\cite{Nikolaus:2011zg} is a Lie 2-group $\caG=(G_1\multirightarrow{2}G_0)$ with a 3-connected cover $\pi:\caG\rightarrow\sfG$ such that the group of isomorphism classes of objects is isomorphic to $\sfG$ and the group of automorphisms of $\unit\in G_0$ is isomorphic to $\sfU(1)$.
+Recall that a string 2-group model for a compact, simply-connected, simple Lie group\footnote{We make this assumption for $\sfG$ for the remainder of this section.} $\sfG$ in the sense of~\cite{Nikolaus:2011zg} is a Lie 2-group $\caG=(\sfG_1\multirightarrow{2}\sfG_0)$ with a 3-connected cover $\pi:\caG\rightarrow\sfG$ such that the group of isomorphism classes of objects is isomorphic to $\sfG$ and the group of automorphisms of $\unit\in \sfG_0$ is isomorphic to $\sfU(1)$.

 \paragraph{String Lie 2-group as 2-group extension.} Consider the based path and loop groups defined in~\eqref{eq:basedPathLoopGroups}.
 Given the close relationship between string structures and spin structures on loop spaces and the fact that the spin group is a central extension of another group, it is perhaps not surprising that a 2-group model $\sfString(\sfG)$ for a Lie group $\sfG$ can be built as the central extension of 2-groups